1927 Gulang earthquake: Damage

 In the area of greatest intensity, all cave dwellings and 90% of houses were destroyed.
 In Gulang, almost the only thing left standing was a 20 m (66 ft) long section of the city walls and some decorated archways.
 In Gulang county 4,000 people and 30,000 domestic animals were killed.
 In Wuwei, most of the city walls collapsed as did many temples, towers and civilian houses, 35,000 people and 200,000 horses and oxen were killed.
 In the area around Yongchang many primary schools, forts, stockaded villages and temples were destroyed, killing 809 people.
 In Shandan County more than 5,800 houses were destroyed and many cave dwellings collapsed, leaving 886 people dead.

 The ground was extensively fissured, with fissures up to 14 km (8.7 mi) in length, 6–13 m (20–43 ft) wide and 7 m (23 ft) deep.
 A large landslide at Dongchuan buried several villages and blocked the road for a year.

 Characteristics

-The magnitude of this earthquake has been variously calculated as 7.6 on the moment magnitude scale and 8.0–8.3 on the surface wave magnitude scale.
-The surface rupture caused by the earthquake was 23 km (14 mi) long.
+The magnitude of this earthquake has been variously calculated as 7.7 on the moment magnitude scale and 8.0–8.3 on the surface-wave magnitude scale.
+The earthquake was the result of thrust and strike-slip faults rupturing simultaneously.
+Three zones of surface ruptures were associated with the earthquake.
+Left-lateral displacements of 2.4–7.5 m occurred along a 120 km segment of the Lenglongling Fault.
+A 23 km long rupture occurred at the eastern end of the Huangcheng–Shuangta Fault with offsets of 0.1–2.8 m.
+Rupture on the Huangcheng–Shuangta Fault comprised reverse slip.
+The Southern Wuwei Basin Fault produced 42 km of vertical offsets in the range of 0.6–2.8 m.